play-co/angular-mergely/README.md

     A set of classes to be added to the accept button.
   * `cancelButtonClass`
     A set of classes to be added to the cancel button.
+  * `settings`
+    Settings to pass to mergely, see the mergely documentation for details.

 The following css classes are of importance (in addition to those provided by mergely itself):